King Charles’s Coronation: Complete hour-by-hour guide to events across the weekend

 By contrast, Queen Elizabeth the Queen Mother was anointed under a canopy in 1937.

-The return procession from Westminster Abbey to Buckingham Palace will follow the same 1.42-mile route as the first, but will be larger in scale.
+The return procession from Westminster Abbey to Buckingham Palace will follow the same 1.3-mile route as the first, but will be larger in scale.

 Featuring nearly 4,000 military personnel, this major ceremonial operation will be the largest of its kind for a generation.